 Pitt was a young, up-and-coming actor when he auditioned for the part of hitchhiker/robber J.D. in Ridley Scott’s 1991 film Thelma & Louise.
-Now that Pitt’s turn in the iconic movie is known as his breakthrough role, it’s hard to imagine that he was originally passed over for the part.
+While it’s now known as Pitt’s breakthrough role, it’s hard to imagine he was originally passed over for the part.

 “I did fine with the first few guys [who auditioned] but the last one [Pitt] was so cute I kept messing up my lines,” Davis told Vanity Fair in 2011.
 “I’m dying because I’m thinking, ‘He’s great, and I’m ruining his audition.’
 I kept saying, ‘I’m so sorry!’
 But he’s so chill: ‘Hey, don’t worry about it.
 It’s all good.’”

-In addition to Baldwin, actors Mark Ruffalo, Dylan McDermott and Dermot Mulroney also tried out for the part, as reported by Vulture.
-Iron Man Robert Downey, Jr., then only 25 years old, was close to landing the role yet came up short.
-Literally.
+In addition to Baldwin, actors Mark Ruffalo, Dylan McDermott, and Dermot Mulroney also tried out for the part, according to Vulture.
+Iron Man Robert Downey Jr., then only 25 years old, was close to landing the role.

-When casting directors were told by Downey Jr.’s agents that he would take the part for whatever they had in the budget, Assistant Casting Director Ira Belgrade hesitated due to the actor’s height.
+When Downey’s agents told casting directors he would take the part for whatever they had in the budget, assistant casting director Ira Belgrade hesitated due to the actor’s height.
 “Isn’t he too short?
 Next to Geena?” he said at the time.
-(Variety reports that Downey Jr. is two inches shorter than Pitt.)
-Scott agreed and they passed on the future Marvel star.
+(According to Variety, Downey is 2 inches shorter than Pitt.)
+Scott agreed, and they passed on the future Marvel star.

-Another famous name who read for the role was George Clooney, though according to Vulture, he was a flop at the audition.
-Due to the film’s major success, the superstar revealed he had a hard time getting over the loss of the role.
+Another famous name who read for the role was George Clooney.
+However, according to Vulture he was a flop at the audition.
+And due to the film’s major success, the superstar revealed he had a hard time getting over the loss of the role.

-Though Clooney is now one of today’s biggest celebrities, he shared that he was truly bothered by losing out to Pitt.
+Although Clooney is now one of today’s biggest celebrities, he shared that losing the role to Pitt truly bothered him.
 “The funniest thing is, I didn’t watch that movie for a long time,” Clooney said in 2011 of Thelma & Louise, according to the Hollywood Reporter.
-“I was really stuck doing a lot of bad TV at that time… I just couldn’t watch that movie for a couple of years.”
+“I was really stuck doing a lot of bad TV at that time. … I just couldn’t watch that movie for a couple of years.”

 With time, the actor-director was able to see that Pitt was the one for the part.
 “When I saw it, I thought actually that was the right choice,” he said.
 “He was really good in it, and I would have f—ed it up somehow.”